 After visiting the plants, we got back into the car and Claude-Alain brought us to a special little fountain in the woods - special because the water feeding it trickles directly out of the mountain.

 In a small wooden box, there’s a bottle of absinthe and glasses for anyone who knows the location!
 It’s free for them to help themselves to a glass of absinthe served in the traditional way - with water.

-Again, here the flaming sugar image from films like Johnny Depp’s From Hell show a new way of drinking absinthe, which was not practiced in the golden age of absinthe with its famous lovers like Oscar Wilde, Ernest Hemingway, and Vincent Van Gogh.
+Again, here the flaming sugar image from films like Johnny Depp’s From Hell shows a new way of drinking absinthe.
+This has not been practiced in the golden age of absinthe with its famous lovers like Oscar Wilde, Ernest Hemingway, and Vincent Van Gogh.

 Like adding a few drops of water to a fine single malt whiskey, the water helps the essential oils in the absinthe release their flavor.
 At the same time, the once clear spirit turns a milky white color, which is called the louche and is favored by many consumers.

 This cloudy white mixture is also the origin of another local nickname for absinthe: Jura milk.